carlotta-ulm/EDA_KC_House_Prices/README.md

 # EDA_KC_House_Prices
 First Project, Prediction of house prices of Kings County

 This repository contains two notebooks.
-The first one contains the Datacleaning and EDA and the second one the model.
+The first one contains the Datacleaning and EDA[https://github.com/carlotta-ulm/EDA_KC_House_Prices/blob/master/EDA_KC.ipynb] and the second one the model[https://github.com/carlotta-ulm/EDA_KC_House_Prices/blob/master/Model_KC.ipynb].

 # Column Names and descriptions for Kings County Data Set
 * **id** - unique identified for a house